 Your first order of business is the process of elimination.
 Let’s take a look at common factors contributing to your dog’s restlessness.

-Did you move to a new place recently?
+move to a new place recently?
 Sometimes pets take a little longer to grow adjusted to a new environment.

 Consider giving your dog familiar items to help them settle down, such as toys, blankets, or their bedding.